There can be a hidden loft area in a roof of a property that may or may not be part of the apartment flat directly underneath it.

 4. Crystallise any Consequences of Using This Space

-So even if it is permitted, understand how this will be.
+So even if it is permitted, understand how this will actually be used by people going forward.
 It may be intended for a simple storage area, but future owners may get carried away with plans to make it into another bedroom and therefore raise issues of planning permission, building control, and wider building insurance compliance.

 For valuable properties in, for example, London these could turn into prosperous redevelopment opportunities, with even additional floors with flat-roofs built on afterwards.